How does UM-Flint Emergency Alert work?

 Is there a charge for subscribing to the UM-Flint Emergency Alert system?

-If my email address is already automatically loaded into the system, why should I register additional devices on Wolverine Access or through the Student Information System?
+If my email address is already automatically loaded into the system, should I register additional devices on Wolverine Access?

 Registering additional phone devices increases your notification options.
 Text messaging is fast and efficient and lessens dependence on receiving emails during an emergency situation.